 • Ensure that both feet are on the ground before taking a step to prevent tripping or stumbling.

-• Always use the seat and backrest to rest when needed, as this will help prevent fatigue and reduce the risk of falls.
+• Regularly utilizing the built-in seat and backrest for short breaks will minimize fatigue and limit the risk of falling.

 By following these tips, you can use your rollator walker safely and effectively.
 Remember to always consult your healthcare provider for personalized advice and guidance on using mobility aids.